earth6r/Analytics0001/README.md

     - make an error system to track errors and save it to the database, errors come from Home0001 (already created endpoint in Home0001 repo)
         1. Display all errors in a table

+TODAY TODO:
+- ui for toast success/error
+- don't show toast if notifications disabled
+- change colors of charts to match theme

 # sendgrid stats
 curl -X GET \
   -H "Authorization: Bearer API_KEY"\